Lemon Sablé Cookies

 Pulse flour, sugar, lemon powder and salt together in food processor until just combined, about 30 seconds.

 Add butter to processor, and pulse mixture until crumbly, about 12 times.
+Let run on HIGH, until the butter is incorporated completely into the dry mixture, about 1 minute.

-Add yolks, milk and vanilla, and process until the dough begins to clump together, about 30 seconds.
+Add yolks, milk and vanilla, and process until the dough begins to clump together, about 1 minute.

 Meanwhile, preheat oven to 350°F. Line 2 large, rimmed baking sheets with parchment paper.